miku/goeco/Slides.md

 * depends on *import compatibility rule*

-A human element required for any dependency management (e.g. we expect 1.2.3 be compatible with 1.2.4, and we expect a v2 to be backwards incompatible).
+A human element required for any dependency management (e.g. we expect 1.2.3 be compatible with 1.2.4, and we expect a v2 to be backwards incompatible) - **import compatibility rule**: "If an old package and a new package have the same import path, the new package must be backwards compatible with the old package."

+---

+# MVS elsewhere

 Other ecosystems are curious, e.g. cargo: